 “Better in Chorus” (social-engaged project, different media, 2014-2019)

-For me, this project is a chronicle of friendship.
-It started 6 years ago in Tula region, in a settlement called Tovarkovo.
-I came to the care home for the first time to talk to the people of the older generation, who were witnesses and participants of our history that I only know from schoolbooks.
-But instead of ‘common history’, I learnt many personal stories: Igor Mikhailovich who read all of Shakespeare’s works; Granny Sveta who met her love; Granny Zhenya who decided to become a real painter.
-That is how I started to regularly visit several care homes in Tula, Kaluga and Tver regions.
-I spent almost every weekend there.
-It’s interesting for me to paint with grannies and grandpas.
-A lot of them like singing, they teach me folk rhymes and I teach them watercolour painting.
-We discuss classical art and question contemporary art.
-We create ‘our answers’ to Ilya Kabakov, Erik Bulatov, Pavel Pepperstein… We visit museum exhibitions and organize our own shows in their care homes.
-One summer I lived in an elderly care home for several weeks.
-We painted carpets on the walls, organised a varnishing day in the care home hall, collected each other’s works.
+In my early twenties I spent almost every weekend in Tula region, in several care homes in Tula, Kaluga and Tver regions.
+I went there initially to talk to the people from the older generations, who were witnesses and participants of our history that I only know from schoolbooks.
+But instead of ‘common history’, I learnt many personal stories: of Igor Mikhailovich who read all of Shakespeare’s works; of Granny Sveta who met her love; of Granny Zhenya who decided to become a real painter.
+It was very interesting for me to paint with the residents.
+A lot of them like singing, they taught me folk rhymes and I taught them watercolour painting in return.
+We discussed classical art and questioned contemporary art.
+We created a series of ‘our answers’ to Ilya Kabakov, Erik Bulatov, Pavel Pepperstein.
+We went to museum exhibitions and organized our own displays in their care homes.
+One summer I lived in one elderly care home for several weeks.
+We painted so-called ‘carpets’ on the walls, organized an opening reception in the care home hall, collected each other’s works.
 I put together a collection of photos and videos made during my trips, together with our drawings and collages.
-I don’t know where the line is between an artist and a volunteer.
-Maybe each artist is a volunteer of the huge organisation called ‘life’.
-No one in this organisation wants to be an object of pity, everyone wants to be an object of love.
+Along the way I forgot where the line is between art and volunteering.
+Maybe each artist is volunteering at Life Inc. And no one in this organisation wants to be an object of pity, but everyone wants to be loved.

 “Ditties”, video, 01:21, 2015

-In summer 2015, I went to the Tovarkovo elderly care home in Tula region for my vacation.
-We thought of finding ways of making the main hall of the care home more cozy, and together with the residents, we decided to paint a few carpets on the walls.
-Tapestries like these were hanging on the walls of practically every home in my childhood and are still a sign of the Post-War era.
+In summer 2015, I went to the Tovarkovo nursing home in Tula region for my vacation.
+Together with the residents we sought ways of making the main hall of the care home more cozy, and decided to paint a few carpets on the walls.
+Tapestries like these were hanging on the walls of practically every apartment in my childhood and are still reminiscent of Soviet times.
 After finishing the wall paintings, we made photos and selfies against the background of the carpets, following the tradition of family and community portraits in Russia.
-Before my departure, we organised a varnishing day in the care home hall with the printed photographs and songs by Alexander Vertinsky.
+Before I left, we organised an opening in the care home hall with the printed photographs, soundtracked with songs by Russian chansonnier Alexander Vertinsky.

 “Our Answers to Moscow Conceptualism” (paper, watercolour, gouache, coloured pencils, felt-tipped pens, appliqued ornament, 2015-2019)

-The idea of ‘our answers’ to Muscovite conceptualist painters was formulated by me and the artist and care home resident Igor Andrianov.
+The idea of ‘our answers’ to Muscovite conceptualist painters came to me and the artist and care home resident Igor Andrianov.
 One day, I brought him a catalogue of Erik Bulatov’s Moscow exhibition.
 He read it very thoroughly and said that the combination of text and image turns the painting into a poster about the Soviet times.
 However, in his opinion, texts could have been different.
 This is how he started writing his versions of texts for Bulatov’s paintings with red paint, texts that reflected his views of the Soviet and Perestroika-era reality and his own life.
 We continued this series with Granny Roza, Granny Vera and Granny Katya.
-Several years later, when Ilya Kabakov’s exhibition came to the Tretyakov gallery, we created ‘Our answer to Kabakov’ together with the Moscow Konkovo elderly care home residents.
-The latest ‘answers’ are dedicated to Pavel Pepperstein’s exhibition in the Garage Museum of Contemporary Art, where we conducted guided tours.
+Several years later, when Ilya Kabakov’s exhibition came to the Tretyakov gallery, we created ‘Our answer to Kabakov’ together with the Moscow Konkovo nursing home residents.
+The latest ‘answers’ are dedicated to Pavel Pepperstein’s exhibition in the Garage Museum of Contemporary Art, where we went on several guided tours.
 In ‘our answer to Pepperstein’, we used images from his works and tried to answer the question, ‘what will happen to Russia in a hundred years?’.

 "Our Answers to Erik Bulatov", 2014-2015